Basic Fibroblast Growth Factor (Bfgf) Regulates Tyrosine Hydroxylase And Proenkephalin Mrna Levels In Adrenal Chromaffin Cells

 Digital Object Identifier (DOI)

 Puchacz, Elzbieta; Stachowiak, Ewa K.; Florkiewicz, Robert Z.; Lukas, Ronald J.; and Stachowiak, Michal K., "Basic Fibroblast Growth Factor (Bfgf) Regulates Tyrosine Hydroxylase And Proenkephalin Mrna Levels In Adrenal Chromaffin Cells" (1993).
-Neurobiology.
+Translational Neuroscience.
 188.